Antillean crested hummingbird

 The Antillean crested hummingbird (Orthorhyncus cristatus) is a species of hummingbird in the family Trochilidae.
-Found across Anguilla, Antigua and Barbuda, Barbados, Dominica, Grenada, Guadeloupe, Martinique, Montserrat, north-east Puerto Rico, Saba, Saint-Barthélemy, Saint Kitts and Nevis, Saint Lucia, Saint Martin, Saint Vincent and the Grenadines, Sint Eustatius, the British Virgin Islands, the U.S. Virgin Islands, and the Lesser Antilles, while it has also been recorded as a vagrant in Florida, USA.
+Its range extends from eastern Puerto Rico throughout the Lesser Antilles; it has also been recorded as a vagrant in Florida, USA.

 Taxonomy

 In 1743 the English naturalist George Edwards included an illustration and a description of the Antillean crested hummingbird in his A Natural History of Uncommon Birds.
 He used the English name "The crested humming bird".
 Edwards based his hand-coloured etching on a specimen collected in the West Indies.
 When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the Antillean crested hummingbird with the other hummingbirds in the genus Trochilus.
 Linnaeus included a brief description, coined the binomial name Trochilus cristatus and cited Edwards' work.
 The Antillean crested hummingbird is now the only species placed in the genus Orthorhyncus that was introduced in 1799 by Bernard Germain de Lacépède.
 The type locality is restricted to the island of Barbados.
 The genus name combines the Ancient Greek orthos meaning "straight" and "rhunkhos" meaning "bill".
 The specific epithet cristatus is Latin meaning "crested" or "plumed".